bukizzz/Ollama-Clip-Anything/README.md

 AI will clip the right moments for you from any video.

-If you wish to add ClipAnything into your application, here is an api to create clips from long-form video :- https://docs.vadoo.tv/docs/guide/create-ai-clips
+If you wish to add Clip Anything into your application, here is an api to create clips from long-form video :- https://docs.vadoo.tv/docs/guide/create-ai-clips

 ### Youtube Tutorial -> https://youtu.be/R_3kexWz4TU